sethmlarson/sethmlarson.dev/app/markdown/2025-01-19/how-to-disable-copilot-in-github.md

-# How to disable Copilot in GitHub
+# How to disable Copilot in GitHub?

 For the first time in months GitHub has released a feature that I actually enjoy: a way to disable